Winter Hedgehog Sign Challenge

 The Great St Albans Sunflower Challenge 2020

-This challenge is part of our Pollinator Highway Project.
+This challenge was part of our Pollinator Highway Project.
 Along with support from Grow Community – Sopwell, we challenged St Albans residents to plant as many sunflowers as possible in their gardens during the lockdown.

 Our final tally for the Great St Albans Sunflower Challenge 2020 was an amazing 1898 seeds planted!
 Despite lockdown, we managed to distribute over 1000 seed packets to residents by setting up several collection hubs around St Albans.
 Thank you to everyone who planted seeds – we can’t wait to see sunflowers popping up everywhere throughout the Summer!